What does “eiga” mean in Japanese?

 Eiga in kanji

-- 映 : a kanji character widely used to express the act of projecting or casting.
+- 映 : a kanji character widely used to refer to the act of projecting or casting.

-- 画 : a kanji character widely used to mean ‘picture’ or ‘image’ in Japanese.
+- 画 : a kanji character widely used to mean a ‘picture’ or ‘image’ in Japanese.

-These two kanji characters tell us that the formed noun literally means a ‘projected picture’ in Japanese.
+From these two kanji characters, we can understand that the formed noun literally means a ‘projected picture’ in Japanese.
 This literal interpretation is not completely in line with the actual meanings, but still understandable, I think.
-Movies are consecutive pictures projected on a screen.
+Movies are often consecutive pictures projected on screens.

 boku wa eiga ga totemo suki desu – 僕は映画がとても好きです (ぼくはえいががとてもすきです)